Youth justice partnerships

 For more information, email email@example.com.

-The Youth at Risk Development (YARD) program has been working to reduce the number of at-risk-youth entering into and participating in gang activities.
-A recent evaluation has shown positive results coming from this project.
-An overview of the evaluation is available here.
+The Youth at-Risk Development (YARD) program works to reduce the number of at-risk-youth entering into and participating in gang activities.
+Evaluations have shown positive outcomes connected to this program.
+A summary of the most recent evaluation is available here.

 YARD is a community-based, early intervention program that supports youth between the ages of 10 and 17 who are at risk for gang involvement.
-YARD has four teams consisting of a City of Calgary youth probation officer and a Calgary Police constable who work closely with youth and their families, schools and community agencies.
-YARD teams work to create an individualized case plan that is family centred in order to help youth avoid gang involvement and make positive choices.
+YARD has five teams consisting of a City of Calgary social worker and a Calgary Police constable who work closely with youth and their families, schools and community agencies.
+YARD teams work to create an individualized case plan that is family-centred, in order to help youth avoid gang involvement and make positive choices.

 For more information, call 403-206-8409 or email YARD@calgarypolice.ca

-Gateway, established in 2005, is a pre-charge extrajudicial measures program.
+Gateway is a pre-charge, court diversion program.
 Gateway works with youth between the ages of 12 and 17 who have committed minor, non-violent offences.
-Youth are referred by front-line Calgary Police officers to a City of Calgary youth probation officer who determines the underlying causes of the young person's behaviour and supports the young person and their family in developing strategies, accessing resources, and ultimately, supporting good decision-making and positive social development.
-Youth who require resources are referred to community agencies, which have service agreements with the program.
+Youth are referred to the program by front-line Calgary police officers and are connected to a City of Calgary social worker who works to determine the underlying causes of the young person's behaviour.
+Participants are supported in developing strategies and accessing resources with a view to improving good decision-making and positive social development.
+Youth and their families who require resources are referred to community agencies, which have service agreements with the program.

 Gateway is developed in partnership with Calgary Police Services.